 One of the most commonly used ways is perhaps to consider innovations to be a part of process and product innovations, as was also stated by Francis and Bessant (2005).
 According to Gopalakrishnan et al. (1999), process and product innovations are related to know-how, which is a part of the systems, methods and individual employees of an organisation.
 The difference between process and product innovation is the target of the innovation (Gopalakrishnan & Damanpour, 1997).
 According to Damanpour and Gopalakrishnan (2001), innovations which are related to products and technologies affect industries, whereas process innovations are primarily targeted at specific organisations.

-Garcia and Calantone (2002) state that the difference between process and product innovations may have their origins in process innovations.
+Garcia and Calantone (2002) state that the difference between process and product innovation is often difficult to define, because product innovations may have their origins in process innovations.